Tirso Cruz III

 Tirso Silvano Cruz III ([ˈkɾus]; born April 1, 1952) is a Filipino actor, comedian, and singer.
-He currently serves as the Chairperson of the Film Development Council of the Philippines.
+He was the Chairperson of the Film Development Council of the Philippines, but resigned after one year and seven months for personal reasons.
 Regarded as a "matinee idol", Cruz is a FAMAS Award and Gawad Urian Award recipient.

 Early life

-Tirso Silvano Cruz III was born at 2:46 AM on April 1, 1952 at University of Santo Tomas Hospital in Sampaloc, Manila to Tirso Bailey Cruz, Jr. and Elma Acosta Silvano.
-He is the grandson by paternal line of Tirso Muñoz Cruz Sr. and María Loreto Lagrosa Bailey, and by maternal line of Tomas Silvano and Petra Acosta.
+Tirso Silvano Cruz III was born at 2:46 AM on April 1, 1952, at University of Santo Tomas Hospital in Sampaloc, Manila to Tirso Bailey Cruz, Jr. and Elma Acosta Silvano.
+He is the grandson by paternal line of musician Tirso Muñoz Cruz Sr. and María Loreto Lagrosa Bailey, and by maternal line of Tomas Silvano and Petra Acosta.
 Loreto's father, Lewis Edwin Bailey, was an American soldier, from Stowe, Vermont, and was the son of French Canadian immigrants.

+Politics

+In 1986, Cruz campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

+He ran for vice-mayor of Las Piñas in 2001, but lost.